 No formal prerequisites are required, although this course is offered exclusively for graduate students.
-It is assumed, however, that students have studied measure theoretic probability at the level of Stat 851.
+It is assumed, however, that students have taken a good calculus-based undergraduate course in probability, and a course in linear algebra including eigenvalues and eigenvectors.